hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 The SQL Standard defines that `INTERSECT` has a higher precedence compared to `UNION` or `EXCEPT`.
 Regarding `UNION` and `EXCEPT` they should be processed in the order they are defined, from left to right.

-Unfortunately, not all database engines adhere to this precedence, notably Oracle database and H2 database.
+Unfortunately, not all database engines adhere to this precedence.
+Notably Oracle database and H2 database have a different default precedence.

-For portability and consistency purposes across databases, LiveSQL adheres to the SQL Standard and automatically add parenthesis when set operators of difference precedence are combined in any section the LiveSQL query.
+For portability and consistency across databases, LiveSQL adheres to the SQL Standard and automatically add parenthesis when set operators of difference precedence are combined in any section of a
+LiveSQL query.

 For example: